cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.6.2v1
 Calendar details SHALL NOT be shared with all domains, although they MAY be shared with specific domains.
-- _Rationale:_ Disabling indiscriminate sharing with all domains closes up an easily avoided avenue for data exfiltration while still allowing for legitimate use cases.
+- _Rationale:_ Calendar details may contain information that should not be shared by default with all domains.
+Disabling sharing with all domains closes an avenue for data exfiltration while still allowing for legitimate uses as needed.
 - _Last modified:_ June 2023

 ### Resources